andrewcyang/classical-or-vernacular/README.md

 # classical-or-vernacular
-Classifying vernacular and classical Chinese with a random forest.
+Using machine learning to classify vernacular versus classical Chinese.